Skip to main content

 Beignets

-Sweet fried dough balls, often dusted with sugar.
-A popular breakfast treat or snack.
+Sweet fried dough balls, usually dusted with sugar.
+People eat them at breakfast or as a snack.

 vegetarianContains: gluten